TutkusLab/TutkusLab.github.io/_team/AER.md

 <h2>About Aina</h2>
 Aina joined our research team on 2023 summer.
 She is BSc student in Neuro-biophysics study programme at Vilnius University.
+Aina is working with DNA-protein interaction studies at the single-molecule level and developing platforms for such a studies.

 {% include author-research-themes.html %}